MI5 and FBI join forces to warn against threat posed by China

 Director general Ken McCallum said MI5 is running seven times as many probes into China as it was four years ago, and plans to “grow as much again” to tackle the widespread attempts at inference which pervade “so many aspects of our national life”.

-In an unprecedented joint address with the director of the FBI, Christopher Wray, at MI5’s Thames House headquarters in London on Wednesday, an audience of business leaders and academic chiefs also heard warnings that a Chinese takeover of Taiwan could “represent one of the most horrific business disruptions the world has ever seen”.
+In an unprecedented joint appearance with the director of the FBI, Christopher Wray, at MI5’s Thames House headquarters in London on Wednesday, an audience of business leaders and academic chiefs also heard warnings that if China invaded Taiwan as feared this could “represent one of the most horrific business disruptions the world has ever seen”.

-Mr McCallum said: “Today is the first time the heads of the FBI and MI5 have shared a public platform.

-“We’re doing so to send the clearest signal we can on a massive shared challenge: China.

-“The most game-changing challenge we face comes from the Chinese Communist Party (CCP).
-It’s covertly applying pressure across the globe.
-This might feel abstract but it’s real and it’s pressing.
-We need to talk about it.
-We need to act.
+Mr McCallum said they were speaking for the first time in public together to “send the clearest signal we can on a massive shared challenge: China”, adding: “The most game-changing challenge we face comes from the Chinese Communist Party (CCP).
+It’s covertly applying pressure across the globe … We need to talk about it.
+We need to act.”

 “Today we’re running seven times as many investigations as we were in 2018.